 Avoiding contact with people more and more, his activities grew into urban myths.
 Some said he stalked out at night and that he and his brother were secretly wealthy.
 Despite his rumored wealth, his electrical, water, and telephone services were removed after they failed to pay the bills.

-Claiming he had no one he wanted to call, he made due with his own engineering prowess.
+Claiming he had no one he wanted to call, he made do with his own engineering prowess.
 He built a small radio—his brother’s only contact with the outside world.
 For electricity, he bought a Ford Model T, took it apart, and brought it into the cellar of the house piece by piece before reassembling it.
 For a time, they used the car to generate electricity.
 He bought a small heater to share with his brother and visited local parks to fetch water.
 He wore pinned-together clothes and avoided people as much as he could, but those who did talk to him said he was soft-spoken and pleasant.

 Despite their apparent poverty, when bankers came to evict the brothers, Langley wrote them a check for the balance on the spot before asking them to leave.
 When a small fire started in the house, he refused to let firefighters see his brother, raising law enforcement and the neighborhood’s suspicions.
 Nobody but Langley had seen Homer in years.